chandradiproy/telent-scout-chatbot/README.md

 This chatbot is equipped with a comprehensive set of features to streamline the initial hiring process:

+* **Multilingual Support**: The chatbot begins by asking the candidate for their preferred language and conducts the entire interview in that language.
-* **Conversational Information Gathering**: Sequentially collects key candidate details:
+* **Conversational Information Gathering**: Sequentially collects key candidate details, including name, contact information (with email validation), years of experience, desired position, and tech stack.
-    * Full Name
-    * Email & Phone Number (with validation)
-    * Years of Experience
-    * Desired Position & Current Location
-    * Primary Tech Stack
-* **Dynamic Technical Questioning**: Generates 4 unique technical questions tailored not only to the candidate's specific **tech stack** but also to their **years of experience**, ensuring relevant difficulty.
+* **Dynamic & Experience-Based Questioning**: Generates 4 unique technical questions tailored not only to the candidate's specific **tech stack** but also to their **years of experience**, ensuring relevant difficulty.
 * **Intelligent Intent Detection**: Employs an LLM-based intent detection layer to handle situations where candidates try to evade questions, providing firm but polite guidance to keep the conversation on track.
 * **Automated Answer Evaluation**: After the candidate provides answers, the system uses a powerful LLM (`llama3-70b-8192`) to:
     * Score each answer individually out of 10.
     * Provide a justification for each score.
-    * Critically assess whether the answer is relevant to the question asked.
+    * Critically assess whether the answer is relevant to the question asked, penalizing irrelevant responses.
     * Calculate an overall score and provide a final summary.
-* **Sentiment Analysis**: Performs an overall sentiment analysis of the entire conversation to gauge the candidate's disposition (Positive, Neutral, Negative).
+* **Sentiment Analysis**: Performs an overall sentiment analysis of the entire conversation to gauge the candidate's disposition (Positive, Neutral, or Negative).
 * **Persistent Data Storage**: All candidate information, Q&A, scoring, and sentiment analysis are saved and appended to a `candidate_data.json` file, creating a persistent record for recruiters.
 * **Enhanced User Interface**: A clean and intuitive UI built with Streamlit, featuring:
     * Avatars for the user and assistant.
-    * A "Start Over" button to easily reset the conversation.
+    * A "Start Over" button in the sidebar to easily reset the conversation.
-    * Real-time "thinking" indicators and a simulated typing effect for a better user experience.
+    * A real-time, character-by-character streaming effect for a dynamic user experience.

 ---